Vierbannen

 Vierbannen is a hamlet in the Dutch province of North Brabant.
 It is a part of the municipality of Altena, and lies about 11 km south of Gorinchem.

 Vierbannen is not a statistical entity, and the postal authorities have placed it under Nieuwendijk.
 It consists of about 40 houses.

-It was first mentioned in 1798 as Vierbanse Sluys, and is a settlement near a sluice with the same name. "ban(ne)" was an old name a piece of land.
-In this case four pieces of land.
+It was first mentioned in 1798 as Vierbanse Sluys, and is a settlement near a sluice with the same name.
+A "banne" was an old name for polder land often also a drainage area.